Pet behavior guide

 Some dogs whine to defuse tension, often paired with a lowered body, flattened ears, lip licking, or a tucked tail.
 This appeasement whining tends to show up around conflict, scolding, or other dogs, and it is a request to keep the peace rather than a demand.

-PetMD notes that whining can also signal pain or a medical problem.
+The PetMD pain guide notes that pain can show up through physical symptoms, behavior changes, and vocalizing.
 Be especially alert if the whining is new, constant, happens at night, or comes with limping, restlessness, appetite changes, or whining when a body part is touched.
 When in doubt, a veterinary check rules out a physical cause first.

 Sudden or constant whining, especially with other symptoms, deserves a vet visit to rule out pain.